-The Republic of Ghana is a developing country situated in West Africa, bordered by Cote d’Ivoire, Burkina Faso, Togo and the Gulf of Guinea.
+The Republic of Ghana is a developing country situated in West Africa, bordered by Cote d’Ivoire to the west, Burkina Faso to the north, Togo to the east and the Gulf of Guinea to the south.
 Since the end of military rule in 1992, the country has largely been a bastion of stability in the region and has often been cited as a model for political reform on the continent.

-While in Ghana, there are a few special attractions to see, including Elmina and St. George’s Castle, the Kakum National Park, Lake Volta and the Paga Crocodile Pond.
+While in Ghana, there are a few special attractions to see.
+Some of which include Elmina and St. George’s Castle, the Kakum National Park, Lake Volta and the Paga Crocodile Pond.
 Some popular outdoor activities within the country include water sports along the beaches, parks for hiking, various eco tours, climbing tours and bike tours.
-Ghana also has a thriving nightlife with a wide range of bars and nightclubs.
+Ghana also has a suitable nightlife with a wide range of bars and nightclubs.